Trustless Agents — with zkML

 What Are The Trust Models?

 What makes ERC-8004 particularly interesting from a systems perspective is its pluggable approach to validation.
-The specification explicitly supports three distinct trust models, each with different security assumptions and performance characteristics:
+The specification explicitly supports distinct trust models, each with different security assumptions and performance characteristics.

 Reputation-based Validation